 Online retailers like early JD compete on different factors than marketplace platforms like Alibaba.

 - Alibaba and marketplace platforms compete on:

-- Cost and / or difficulty of entry – including the chicken-and-egg problem and the cost of the logistics network.
+- Barriers to entry – including the chicken-and-egg problem and the cost of the logistics network.

 - Competitive advantages – including network effects (main one) and economies of scale in logistics, marketing and IT.

-- Early JD and online retailers compete on:
+- Early JD and pure online retailers (i.e., not marketplaces) compete on:

-- Cost and / or difficulty of entry – including the cost of the logistics network.
+- Barriers to entry – including the cost of the logistics network.

-- Competitive advantages – including supply cost advantages and economies of scale in logistics (mostly), marketing and IT
+- Competitive advantages – including production advantages, purchasing economies and economies of scale in logistics (mostly), marketing and IT.

-There are 5-6 important types of Production Cost Advantages.
+There are lots of cost and supply competitive advantages.
 But the one that really matters in physical and online retail is being able to buy the goods that go on the shelves cheaper (and with better working capital terms) than your competitors.
 It’s a supply cost advantage based on bargaining power.
 For example:

 - JD can buy goods cheaper than smaller online retailers.